jtquach1/Quiz-React/README.md

 import TestAvatar from "../avatars/TestAvatar";
 ```

-Used to render a video on the screen for _both_ Android and iOS.
+Used to render a video on the screen for _both_ Android and iOS. `Audio` was not used yet.
 ```js
 import { Video, Audio } from "expo-av";
 ```